 This table provides some indicators as to where you might fit on the spectrum.

 3. Stick to it

 It has been well documented that the average investor gets worse results than the average fund.
 Mostly this is a result of buying in at the top and then panic selling at the bottom.

-My experience over the past eight years is that Forager investors don’t make that mistake.
+My experience over the past decade is that Forager investors don’t make that mistake.
 They do make the mistake of being too clever on the entry point though.
 Many of them fellow value investors, they are always waiting for the coming crash before they invest their money.